 It does not.
 The military is a "command driven system," in that the commander (with the advice of his legal advisor/Judge Advocate) can use the other tools in his tool box for punishment and correction (non-judicial punishment, counseling, letter of reprimand, administrative separation, etc.).

 If there are charges for "wire fraud," "bank fraud," false statements to investigators, etc. Those are generally "white collar" type of charges that could be involved with human trafficking types of charges.

 Generally it is, but there are some exceptions to it.
 Bottom line is the because both are separate sovereigns, thus the double jeopardy clause does not apply.
 Most jurisdictions try to avoid doing this as it complicates trial dates and availability of witnesses.

 It is possible.
 18 USC 1001 makes it a federal felony to make a false material statement to federal law enforcement during a federal investigation.
 Key things are that the statement was "material," and that the investigation is federal.

 Generally, assuming the DUIs happen in the "exclusive federal jurisdiction" areas of a base, most bases (and posts) usually let the federal court handle all of the DUIs (regardless if the person is a service member or not).
-The cases are usually prosecuted by a Judge Advocate who is appointed as a...Read more »
+The cases are usually prosecuted by a Judge Advocate who is...Read more »

 While dating I made an account on my boyfriend’s Mac computer.
 After the breakup he went into my profile to get my iMessages.
 Once inside my profile (on his computer), without my permission. he found sexual fantasy text messages and is threatening to send them to my parents or destroy my chances...
 Read more »